mahbubur-r/neocortexapi/source/MySEProject/AnomalyDetectionSample/README.md

         }
 ```

-* After that, the method BuildHTMInput of [CSVToHTMInput](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/CSVToHTMInput.cs) class is there which converts all the read sequences to a format suitable for HTM training.
+* After that, the method ConvertToHTMInput of [CSVToHTMInputConverter](https://github.com/mahbubur-r/neocortexapi/blob/Team_Anomaly_Detection/source/MySEProject/AnomalyDetectionSample/CSVToHTMInputConverter.cs) class is there which converts all the read sequences to a format suitable for HTM training.

 ```csharp
 Dictionary<string, List<double>> dictionary = new Dictionary<string, List<double>>();
 for (int i = 0; i < sequences.Count; i++)